FusionAuth/fusionauth-site/site/_posts/2020-03-10-securely-implement-oauth-in-react.md

 Literally, it might look something like this:

-{% include _image.html src="/assets/img/blogs/fusionauth-example-react/app-finished.png" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/app-finished.png" class="img-fluid" figure=false %}

 (Although, you're on your own for CSS.)